Old Tappan, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 32.72 mi of roadways, of which 27.54 mi were maintained by the municipality and 5.18 mi by Bergen County.

 Main roads include Old Tappan Road, Washington Avenue, Westwood Avenue, and Orangeburg Road.

-Public transportation

-Rockland Coaches provides service on routes 14ET to the Port Authority Bus Terminal in Midtown Manhattan.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Old Tappan include: